grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## [short_links]

-Configures Query history in Explore.
+Configures settings around the short link feature

 ### expire_time

-Short links which are never accessed will be deleted as cleanup.
-Value is in days.
+Short links which are never accessed are considered expired or stale, and will be deleted as cleanup.
+Set the expiration time in days.
 Default is `7` days.

 <hr>